 What are scars and disfigurements?

-Scarring occurs as a result of the growth of fresh skin over the abrasions or lacerations.
-Minor scars will fade away when time passes.
+Scarring occurs as a result of the growth of fresh skin over abrasions or lacerations.
+Minor scars will fade away as time passes.
 However, severe injuries stay permanently to remind the people of the incidents and ignite their worry over their appearance.

 When a person’s body is wounded or scarred to the extent that it mutilates or disfigures the appearance permanently, it’s known as disfigurement.
 This is somewhat irreparable unless with the help of plastic surgeries.